cosminadrianpopescu/vim-sql-workbench/README.md

 This will open a new buffer which will be connected to an existing `sqlwbconsole` server.
 If the file name is not specified, then it will connect the current buffer to the server on the specified port.

+## SWDbExplorerReconnect

+Reconnects the database explorer.
+This is useful if a timeout has occured while having a database connection opened.
+Then you call the `SWDbExplorerReconnect` in order to be able to execute commands again.

 Settings
 ========================================